 December 6, 2018

 If someone gives us a nice gift or letter, it doesn’t feel as special if you find out they gave it to a bunch of other people, right?
 We all want to feel special – it’s human nature!
-The same goes for members of the media.
+The same goes for media contacts.
 Whatever their field or beat, journalists and writers everywhere are bombarded with deadlines, ever-changing trends and urgent last-minute news.
 Sending them a pitch that clearly went to a large pool of recipients and has no indication that you took the time to show why it is a good fit for them and believe it can help them do their job better is less likely to get a positive response.

 Here are some tips for humanizing and personalizing your correspondence with the media:

 Now you know why humanizing media relations strategies is the golden ticket to valuable coverage opportunities!
-Remembering these tips will help you build respect and rapport with great journalists – after all it’s called media relations.
+Remembering these tips will help you build respect and rapport with great journalists – after all, it’s called media relations.

 A little lost in the media landscape and looking for guidance?
 Check out our PR Services and drop us a line!